Making a Standalone Binary

 }

-This can easily be run on you computer with cargo run but, because you are running it on a regular computer, with a functioning operating system it uses the standard library.
+This can easily be run on your computer with cargo run but, because you are running it on a regular computer, with a functioning operating system, your program uses the standard library.

-As mentioned before we don't want to depend on the standard library because it is meant for already existing operating systems.
+As mentioned before, we don't want to depend on the standard library because it is meant for an already existing operating system.
 To ignore it, simply add #![no_std] on the top of our main file, this attribute tells the compiler that we don't want to use the standard library.

-Now, if we then try to compile our crate, we get this error massage:
+Now, if we then try to compile our crate, we get this error message:

 error: cannot find macro `println` in this scope